 Public lands and jaw-dropping mountain ranges thin out past Wyoming, but you can find dispersed camping in the northwest corner of Nebraska in the Buffalo Gap National Grasslands.
 The eclipse arcs through Missouri’s southeast corner, where the Shawnee National Forest and the northern reaches of the Mark Twain National Forest offer dispersed camping, picturesque brooks and swimming holes, and lush, low-lying deciduous forests.
 Further south, the charming North Carolina mountain town of Asheville lies just outside the path, and offers access to the Nantahala National Forest, which lies squarely in firing range of the total eclipse.
 If you’re lucky enough to have a place to stay on the coast of South Carolina, the eclipse will leave North America over Charleston.
 Camping at Edisto Beach and Huntington Beach State Parks will put you just a few miles out of range, but that’s nothing a short morning drive can’t fix.

 You can also check out Hipcamp for camp-able private property listed Airbnb style in addition to an easily searchable database of public and established campsites in states and national parks.
 From glamping in Oregon to pitching a tent on a ranch in North Carolina or a farm in South Carolina, your options are ample.
-New sites have been popping up in anticipation of the eclipse, and the folks at HQ are putting together an eclipse-specific map, due out next week.
+New sites have been popping up in anticipation of the eclipse, and the folks at HQ put together a handy eclipse-specific map to make planning even easier.

 Adventure Journal relies on reader support.
 Please subscribe to our amazing printed quarterly or pick up an issue here.